jeanfitz/OpenFoam-Open-Channel-Flow-Tutorial/README.md

 transient cases.

 1. damBreak
+This case uses:
    *laminar
    *interFoam multiphase solver

+In the damBreak case, since the column of water is initially at rest, the case is modeled in the laminar regime, since the Reynolds number is zero initially and assumed low.
+Therefore no turbulence model is used.

 alpha.water phase fraction (dimensionless) Time = 0.5 sec.
 ![Alpha.water](damBreak_alphawatertimept5.png)

-A drawback of VOF (volume of fluid method) is the delineation of the water surface which is needed for depth averaged or other output variables of interest.
+A drawback of VOF (volume of fluid method) is the delineation of the water surface which is needed for depth averaged or other output variables of interest in certain hydraulic engineering applications.
 The free surface can be considered the level set of alpha=0.5.

+# Mesh Refinement
 One test is to increase the mesh (mesh refinement).

 We modify the blockMeshDict file to double the cells of the hex elements.
 We also check the mesh to make sure it is legal and we didn't make a mistake